Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/cave-bear.md

 abilities_bot:
   - name: "Mauler"
-    desc: "  The bear gains a +4 circumstance bonus to damage rolls against creatures it has [[grabbed|grabbed]]."
+    desc: "  The bear gains a +4 circumstance bonus to damage rolls against creatures it has [[rules/conditions.md#Grabbed|grabbed]]."
   - name: "Rush"
     desc: "⬺  The cave bear [[Stride|Strides]] and makes a [[Strike]] at the end of that movement.
 During the [[Stride]], it gains a +10-foot circumstance bonus to its Speed."